Advanced Settings

 experienced with your mount's behavior, you can adjust these settings

-manually to be sure that the compensation stays within a range that you
+manually to be sure the compensation stays within a range that you

 know works well.
 Otherwise, you should just leave these at their